Is your money funding fossil fuel projects?

 In other words, the project will negatively impact both farming and fishing – which is the main source of income for the nearby communities – and the project owners don’t imagine they’ll be able to provide other sources of income.

-As if the UK hadn’t invested enough in fossil fuels, UKEF is now considering supporting a Liquefied Natural Gas (LNG) project off the unspoiled coast of Cabo Delgado, Mozambique.
+As if the UK hadn’t invested enough in fossil fuels, in July UKEF pledged $1 billion to support a Liquefied Natural Gas (LNG) project off the unspoiled coast of Cabo Delgado, Mozambique.
 The project involves drilling for gas on the seabed, transporting it to an onshore station where it is turned into liquid form and then shipped to foreign buyers.
 The liquefaction process is incredibly energy intensive, making it even worse for the environment than natural gas drilling.

 Mozambique is the 7th poorest country in the world, according to the International Monetary Fund.
 The country is still suffering from the hangover of a bloody civil war, and in recent years Cabo Delgado has been the target of extremists, with frequent attacks on local people.

 Coastal communities in the region rely heavily on fishing as a key source of both food and income.
 They say attacks are linked to the discovery of offshore oil fields, and the area is now highly militarised by both foreign and Mozambican personnel.

 The oil fields, discovered a decade ago, have excited interest among foreign governments and multinationals alike.
 Since then, two LNG projects have been constructed and launched, and a third (the Rovuma basin) is seeking finance – hence UKEF’s interest.

 According to Daniel and Ilham, our colleagues at Friends of the Earth Mozambique (known as JA!), the onshore support facilities for one project have forced the "removal" of 556 families, who are now in villages which are far from their farming land and fishing grounds.
 "Some have been given jobs, but these are unskilled and short term in nature."